rackerlabs/docs-cloud-servers/api-docs/overview/additional-resources.rst

 Use the links below to learn more about the Rackspace Cloud Servers service and API.

-- For general information about Cloud Servers, see the :kc-article:`Cloud Servers FAQ <cloud-servers-frequently-asked-questions>` article.
+- For general information about Cloud Servers, see the :how-to:`Cloud Servers FAQ <cloud-servers-frequently-asked-questions>` article.

 - To learn more about the Cloud Servers service and the various ways you can interact